coltonk1/coltonk1/README.md

 # Hi there!
 I'm Colton Karaffa

 ## About Me
-I'm a passionate Computer Science student at the University of Georgia, driven by a deep fascination with technology and its potential to create positive change.
+I'm a Computer Science student at the University of Georgia, driven by a deep fascination with technology and its potential to create positive change.
-My mission is to develop innovative software solutions that can make a meaningful impact, particularly by improving technology accessibility for everyone.

 Realistically, I am still a student, and my coding methods are imperfect.
 Lots of my code will have issues, however, I am learning each day how to be a better developer.

 ## Let's Connect!